ppgcourseUB/ppgcourse2023/Orthology/Readme.md

 `orthofinder -b folderName/OrthoFinder/Results_XXXX/ -I 3.0 -og`

-> Note that we are using `-b` instead of `-f` and we are prividing previously calculated results, this will avoid having to re-calculate the all-vs-all comparison.
+> Note that we are using `-b` instead of `-f` and we are providing previously calculated results, this will avoid having to re-calculate the all-vs-all comparison.
 Also we are changing the inflation parameter using `-I` and setting it to 3.0.
 At this point we are only interested in comparing the orthogroups, the `-og` parameter will stop the run of orthoFinder after it calculates orthogroups.
 This is a time-saving trick if you want to assess different inflation parameters and how they affect your orthogroups.

 This will generate a second folder which will be called *Results_XXX_1* where the new results of `OrthoFinder` can be found.